cdueben/conleyreg/README.md

-This package computes ols, logit, and probit models with Conley standard errors.
+This package estimates ols, logit, and probit models with Conley standard errors.
 It extends and modifies earlier implementations by (i) Richard Bluhm, (ii) Luis Calderon and Leander Heldring, (iii) Darin Christensen and Thiemo Fetzer, and (iv) Timothy Conley.

 Let me know, if you come across any errors.